samlaipolyu/none.github.io/_pages/about.md

 Sam's research interests include but not limit to Robotics, Machine Learning, Computer Vision, and Tissue Engineering.
 Sam is a member of IEEE (S'20) Robotics & Automation Society (RAS).
 Currently he is working on the development of surgical continuum robot system.

-Besides being a lame bodybuilder, Sam is an expert in whiskey and coffee.